UnrealzMe/BL3-Tweaks-and-Fixes/README.md

 - Anathema the Relentless and Scourge the Invincible Martyr has more chances to drop their dedicated loot, add additional Mayhem-scaled dedicated drops.
 - Hemovorous the Invincible has a chance to drop two pieces of her specific loot, a bunch of money, eridium, and legendary/purple/blue gear.
 Also makes her produce 2 Company Men per kill and remove it from her regular loot pool.
 - Vermivorous the Invincible has a chance to drop two pieces of Mayhem 6 gear and a chance to drop a random Director's Cut item.
 Also more loot in general.
+- Make Eista retain his Invincible moniker after "We Slass!
+3", increase Eista the Invincible's total health to roughly halfway between Wotan and Scourge.
+Add the Sacrificial Lamb to Eista loot pool.
+Make Eista have a chance to drop a DLC2 item of each type each, fatten up his drops with more money, eridium and a chance for legendary gear per item type.
 - Improved the Godliath loot pool.
 - Kratch has a chance to drop the Pearl of Knowledge.
 - Gigamind has a chance to drop Null-Pointer.